School of thought

 In my work I draw on two main schools of thought: Psychosynthesis and Systemic Family Therapy.

-It encourages us to look at our difficulties with greater compassion, connecting us with our own potential for self-healing and personal growth and ultimately freeing us from the past to live more meaningful, enriching and soulful lives.
+Psychosynthesis is a holistic approach to counselling which honours the uniqueness of the individual, taking into account the person as a whole – body, mind, feelings, sexuality and spirituality.
+It encourages us to look at our difficulties with greater compassion, connecting us with our own potential for self healing and personal growth, ultimately freeing us from the past to live more meaningful and enriching lives.

-When the family has been brought into its natural order, the individual can leave it behind him while still feeling the strength of his family supporting him.
-Only when the connection to his family is acknowledged, and the person’s responsibility seen clearly and then distributed, can the individual feel unburdened and go about his personal affairs without anything from the past weighing him down or holding him back. — Bert Hellinger (The Founder of Family Constellations)
+“When the family has been brought into its natural order, the individual can leave it behind him while still feeling the strength of his family supporting him.
+Only when the connection to his family is acknowledged, and the person’s responsibility seen clearly and then distributed, can the individual feel unburdened and go about his personal affairs without anything from the past weighing him down or holding him back.”